Quiza12/pathtopeace/interviews.md

 # Ella's Interview #5
 ## Full Interview
 In this interview, Ella speaks on the evolution of her anxiety at its core, and how it lead to bulimia and depression.
-Over time, she has found comfort in friendship, cheerleading and focusing on the things on a day to day basis.
+Over time, she has found comfort in friendship, cheerleading and focusing on things on a day to day basis.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/s8nRIcRo-i8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Ella's Highlights